 The Pathways Charter School serves students in several distinct programs:

-iLearn Academy is an Independent Study program serving families with children in K-8 who choose to educate their children at home or in a hybrid program. iLearn teachers regularly collaborate with parents and students to provide a rigorous, standards-based learning plan that addresses individual student needs and interests.
-The iLearn Academy program also provides students access to on-line learning, on-site classes, field trips, and school-wide events to promote community and connections with others.
+iLearn Academy is an Independent Study program which serves families with children in grades K-8th who prefer to educate their children at home or in a home/school hybrid program.
+Pathways maintains a core belief that independent study is a viable educational alternative.
+Students of all ability levels may thrive in independent study, mainly due to two strong components: (1) one-to-one instruction and (2) high parent involvement, both at their maximum in a home study environment. iLearn teachers meaningfully collaborate with parents and students to provide a rigorous, common core standards-based learning plan that addresses individual student needs and interests.
+The iLearn Academy program also provides students access to on-line learning, on-site enrichment classes, field trips, and school-wide events to promote community and connections with others.

-CARE (Community Action for Responsive Education) is a County Community School program serving seventh through ninth grade students (7-9), offered in partnership with identified middle schools and high schools in Placer County.
-CARE classes provide a small, self-contained setting with individual student attention as part of the school's comprehensive intervention system.
+CARE (Community Action for Responsive Education) is a County Community School program serving sixth through ninth grade students (6-9) offered in partnership with identified middle schools and high schools in Placer County.
+Schools that host CARE classes implement Comprehensive Response to Intervention including Positive Behavior Intervention and Support (PBIS).
+CARE classes are operated on school district campuses pursuant to written agreement between the school district and PCOE.
+CARE classes provide a small, self-contained setting with individual student attention as part of the district school's comprehensive Multi-Tiered System of Supports (MTSS).
+These students are typically at-risk for failure based on poor academic achievement, truancy or poor behavior and agree to an informal relationship with the Placer Probation Department Diversion Program.
 Parents of CARE students must agree to have their children participate in the program.
-CARE teachers provide core instruction aligned to the local school's curriculum, and students may attend other classes for electives at their local school, PE and other courses as they are able.
-Students enrolled in the CARE program also have access to local school extracurricular activities including athletics and social activities.
-Students will only be enrolled in a CARE class on a district campus with the permission of the host school district and the host school.
+CARE teachers provide core instruction aligned to the local school's curriculum, and students attend other classes for electives at their local school, PE, and some other courses as they are able; and all students have access to local school extracurricular activites including athletics and social activities.
+Students are only enrolled in a CARE class on a district campus with the permission of the host school district and the host school.